 Farms We fund

 10% of TATER TAT sales SUPPORTS sustainable farms.

 Our aim at Tater Tats is to encourage healthy, seasonal eating.
-We love farmers, and we want to create positive change in our food systems, so each year we give back 10% of total sales to farmers who are changing the world from the ground up.
-This means, for every four tattoos you buy, we give 50 cents to a farm who is growing sustainable, earth friendly, delicious food.
-Keep reading to learn about the farms we fund!
+We love farmers, and we want to create positive change in our food system, so each year we give back 10% of total sales to farmers who are changing the world from the ground up.
+This means, for every four tattoos you buy, we give 50 cents to a farm who is growing sustainable, earth friendly, delicious food!
+Keep reading to learn about the farms we fund.

 Melissa Rebholz is a prime example of how farmers must be Jacks & Jills of all trades.
 With a collective ten years of farming experience, Melissa and Severian run Riverhouse Farm on a few acres in Eastern Tennessee.
 In 2017 Tater Tats helped fund a pump so they could utilize the Nolichuckey River, their farm namesake, to irrigate their fields.